leandrolopesp/solitaire-sqlite/README.md

 │   └── install.sql           # Initial migration script for setting up the database
 ├── example
 │   └── game.db               # Example database with a game in progress
-├── LICENSE                   # Licensing information for the project ├── how_to_play.md            # Game instructions
+├── how_to_play.md            # Game instructions
+├── CHANGELOG.md
+├── COPYING
-└── README.md                 # Documentation for the project
+├── LICENSE                   # Licensing information for the project └── README.md                 # Documentation for the project
 ```